anjani-dhrangadhariya/persian-hindi/letter_ba.md

+# Hindustani to Persian (Letter ba)

+I made a note of the words in Hindi that have their roots in Persian.
+Bonus: I have mentioned Gujarati for some words too on an empirical basis.
+(Note: This is an evolving article.)

+ba or be similar to ba or be (ब/बे)

 | Persian (TL) | Persian (O) | Hindi (TL)  | Hindi (O) | Gujarati (TL) | Gujarati (O) | English                             | Media link | Notes                                                            |
 |--------------|-------------|-------------|-----------|---------------|--------------|-------------------------------------|------------|------------------------------------------------------------------|
 | bábat        |             |             |           | baabat        |              | on account of                       | 1          |                                                                  |